 Phillip K. Marshall.
 Mr. Marshall has served as one of the Company's independent trustees since September, 2006.
-Mr. Marshall is a certified public accountant in the State of Texas.
-From May, 2007 to the present, Mr. Marshall has served as Chief Financial Officer of Rick's Cabaret International, Inc., a publicly traded restaurant and entertainment company.
+From May, 2007 to the present, Mr. Marshall has served as Chief Financial Officer of RCI Hospitality Holdings, Inc., a publicly traded restaurant and entertainment company.
 From 2003 to May 2007, he has served as Chief Financial Officer of CDT Systems, Inc., a publicly-held company located in Addison, Texas that is engaged in water technology.
-From 2001 to 2003, he was a principal of Whitley Penn LLP, independent certified public accountants.
+From 2001 to 2003, he was a principal of Whitley Penn, independent certified public accountants.
 Prior to 2001, Mr. Marshall served as Director of Audit Services at Jackson & Rhodes PC and was previously an audit partner at Toombs, Hall and Foster and at KPMG Peat Marwick.
 Mr. Marshall received a BBA in Accounting, Texas State University in 1972.
+He is a Certified Public Accountant.
 Mr. Marshall is Chairman of the Audit Committee.
 Mr. Marshall is a member of the Audit Committee, Financial Reporting Committee, and Liquidity Committee.
 Our Board of Trustees selected Mr. Marshall to serve as a trustee in part due to his financial and accounting expertise, as well as his knowledge of the financial markets in which we operate.
 Our Board of Trustees believes that his experience as a partner at a public accounting firm, as well as his previous service on the Board of Trustees of a real estate investment trust, will bring value to us, particularly in his role as the Audit Committee Chairman and Audit Committee financial expert.

 Roger C. Wadsworth.
 Mr. Wadsworth has served as one of the Company's independent trustees since September 2006.
-Mr. Wadsworth has been the Chief Operating Officer of IMS Securities, Inc., a Financial Industry Regulatory Authority ("FINRA") member firm, since 2002.
-He holds Series 7, 24, and FINRA 66 and 77 Licenses and is a licensed insurance agent in the State of Texas.
-Since 2003, he has also served as the National Director and Board Member of The National Due Diligence Alliance, Inc., a non-profit trade association of Independent FINRA Broker-Dealer firms.
+Since 2003, he has served as the National Director and Board Member of The National Due Diligence Alliance, Inc., a non-profit trade association of Independent FINRA Broker-Dealer and Investment Advisory firms.
+From 2002 to 2014 he served as Chief Operating Officer of IMS Securities, Inc., a Financial Industry Regulatory Authority ("FINRA") member firm.
+He holds FINRA Series 7, 24, 66 and 77 Licenses and is a licensed insurance agent in the State of Texas.
 From 1988 to 2002, he served as the Senior Vice President & Chief Administrative Officer of INVESTools, Inc. NASDAQ: SWIM (formerly Telescan, Inc.), a publicly-held company in the financial data, information, and analysis industry.
 INVESTools is now a part of TD AMERITRADE.
 Prior to 1988, he was the Co-Founder and Vice President of Information Management Services, Inc., a financial consulting and management firm.
 Mr. Wadsworth received a Bachelor of Business Administration in Finance from the University of Houston in 1971.
 Mr. Wadsworth is a member of the Investment Committee, Business Model Committee, and Audit Committee.
 Our Board of Trustees nominated Mr. Wadsworth to serve as a trustee due to his previous experience with our affiliates and his understanding of the financial markets through which we offer our shares for sale.
 Our Board of Trustees believes that this experience will bring valuable operational expertise and insight to the Board of Trustees.